-Internationally WTF certified officials, with current certification, are approved for Olympic Sparring only without being AAU certified Officials.
+Internationally WT certified officials, with current certification, are approved for Olympic Sparring and sport poomse only without being AAU certified Officials.
 Whether AAU certified or not, all officials must be AAU members for the current year.

 Article VII.
 Failure to Report